 The overriding result for the future land use change scenarios is that while there can be substantial changes in predicted nutrient yields associated with land use change, which in turn affect localised water quality, the net impact on water quality is fairly minimal in the lower reaches.
 The results predicted with assumed mitigation suggests that mitigation can be used to offset increases in nutrient loads associated with land use change.
 Without mitigation, the catchment TN load could increase by around 1% and the TP load by 2 to 4% due to land use change.
 With mitigation and no land use change reductions of 32% for TN and 7% for TP are predicted.
 With both land use change and mitigation, the loads are decreased by around 31% for TN and 4-6% for TP.

-(Note – this is the full report – scroll down through the appendices in the pdf for the full report)
+Mataura Catchment Strategic Water Study Report - See Appendix G. Water Quality and Land Use Scenario Modelling (Note – This is the full study report – scroll down through the appendices in the pdf for the full report)